 - Statisticians (33.3%)

 However, those careers each employ fewer than 100 residents.
 And each of the top three is only expected to employ 20 people by 2026.

 On the other hand, based on MDES data, the state's fastest-growing occupations that employ more than 100 people include the following.
 Wages are based on 2019 estimates for Mississippi from the Bureau of Labor Statistics (BLS).

-Home health and personal care aides (27%): Assist people who need help handling basic tasks related to things like meal preparation, personal hygiene, housekeeping, or simple health-related procedures.
+Home health and personal care aides (27%): Assist people who need help handling basic tasks related to meal preparation, personal hygiene, housekeeping, or simple health-related procedures.
 According to the Mississippi State Department of Health, you need to complete a state-approved training program.

 - Average yearly wage: $20,860